 The last novel I read was Chronicle of a Death Foretold for my literature class.

-People are usually surprised about why I stopped playing piano.
-I played when I was in grade one to grade four but stopped because my piano teacher wanted to become a cop.
+People are usually surprised to learn why I stopped playing piano.
+I played from grade one to grade four but stopped because my piano teacher wanted to become a cop.

 Back To Top